 Dwelling on the right software development models has acquired prominence in software development.
 Choosing a software development model and freezing it as a long-term prototype is an invalid proposition, as each software development project brings its own set of requirements.
 Having an all-inclusive knowledge of various software development models has thus become indispensable.
 Explore this compendious guide to make a prudent selection of a software development model.

 The software revolution began in the United States and soon became a worldwide phenomenon.
 In the 90s, when software and modern computers were in the nascent stage, it would take an average of three years for software teams to deliver a software application.

-Soon computers entered the mainstream business world and started offering a promising future, and software development began to demand a more robust and systematic approach to development.
+Soon computers entered the mainstream business world, and the offer of a promising future became all the more reason to why develop software.
+Eventually, software development began to demand a more robust and systematic approach to development.

 From waterfall to agile, with time, different types of software development models began to hit the software development landscape.
 Software development no longer followed a fixed approach.
 Faster deployments, rapid releases, and improved coordination and collaboration became the criteria for choosing the right software development methodology.

 As business outcomes are largely dependent on what software development model you choose, here is our guide to acquaint you with various types of software development models.